kingstrybe/Cyclistics/README.md

 For this project, I chose to use RStudio Desktop to analyze and clean the data and Tableau to create the visualizations.
 The data set was too large to be processed in spreadsheets and RStudio Cloud.

 ## Review of Data
-Data was reviewed to get an overall understanding of content of fields, data formats, and to ensure its integrity.
+Data was reviewed to get an overall understanding of the content of fields, and data formats, and to ensure its integrity.
 The review of the data involved, checking column names across the 12 original files and checking for missing values, trailing white spaces, duplicate records, and other data anomalies.

 The review of the data revealed several problems:
 - Duplicate record ID numbers
 - Records with missing start or end stations
 - Records with very short or very long ride durations
 - Records for trips starting or ending at an administrative station (repair or testing station)

-Once the initial review was completed, all twelve files were loaded into four data frame (quarterly) and then into a single data frame.
+Once the initial review was completed, all twelve files were loaded into four data frames (quarterly) and then into a single data frame.
 The resulting amalgamated file consisted of 4.731,081 rows with 13 columns of character and numeric data.
 This matched the number of records in the twelve-monthly files.

 ## Extraction of Data from Existing Fields
 To allow for more granular analysis of the data and more insights, several new columns were created and populated with data from the started_at column of date and time.
 These new columns were day, month, year, time, and day of the week.